alvarolorentedev/AwesomeFakers/README.md

 # Awesome Fakers

-Small set of resources and exampels of faker libraries for multiple languages
+Small set of resources and examples of faker libraries for multiple languages

 ### Javascript